Picture credit: Kevin Truelove (IFY community)

 Bridlington’s Town Crier, David Hinde, is officially the World’s Loudest Recorded Town Crier.
 In August 2013 he was recorded to produce sound at 114.8 db.

 Bridlington Spa was opened in 1896 and became a leading entertainment venue.
 David Bowie, Morrissey, The Kaiser Chiefs, Kasabian, The Script, and Joe McElderry have all appeared there.

 Bridlington Town FC, founded in 1918, won the FA Vase in 1993.

-Film director and screen writer Mark Herman was born in the town in 1954.
-His best known works are Brassed Off, Little Voice and The Boy in Stripped Pyjamas.
+Film director and screenwriter Mark Herman was born in the town in 1954.
+His best known works are Brassed Off, Little Voice, and The Boy in Striped Pyjamas.

 Bridlington annually hosts the National Domino Championships.
 Scuffles broke out between rival fans one year and this is noted to be Britain’s only case of ‘Domino Hooliganism’.